Program blocks

 5. A program can contain both blocks and courses next to each other (see image below).

-6. The block and evaluation element are not listed on the portals and the progress overview.
-As of now they are only visible to Admins.
+6. Blocks and evaluation elements are not listed on the portals and the progress overview.
+As of now they are only visible to admins.
 The content of blocks is visible for teachers / key-contacts / participants.

 Cannot do: